Baptiste-Lecoutre/pokeemerald-expansion/README.md

 ## TODO
 - Add team rocket story
 - Add Kanto gym leaders
-    - Brock in granite cave x
-    - Misty on the beach x
-    - Surge in new mauville trying to catch zapdos.
-Can't catch zapdos until he is defeated.
-    - Erika in verdantuff: blocks the path to the contest hall until defeated, looking up "should I go in?"
-    - Koga in the rainy route with ninjas.
-"See these ninjas?
-I'm training them." x
-    - Sabrina talks to a rock which has psychic powers.
-Talking to the rocks says "just an ordinary rock".
-    - Blaine in start of magma hideout (Hohoho I dug too far!)
     - Giovanni (rocket event TBD)
 - Add Red rivalry
     - PetalburgWoods after defeating Roxanne